Dehghanni/Teofl/Speaking.md

 - **Children**

+- Youngsters are eligible to vote.
 - Parents should not constrain their children from doing what they want.
 They should incent them without incensing them.
 - Were I a father, I would never interfere in my children&#39;s lives and would let them do whatever they want at their own free will.Some parents want to project their unfulfilled dreams onto their children.
 My parents used to force me to be a doctor, which was utterly preposterous.
-- Parents who give their children preferential treatment are sowing the seeds of future problems.
+- Parents who give their children preferential treatment or they who constantly/continuously reprove their children are sowing the seeds of future problems.
+It will undermine their confidence.
-- Children who engage in competition earn critical social skills by interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
+- Children who engage in competition earn critical people skills by interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
-- It will boost their ego.
+- Rivalries of this kind will boost their ego.
 - This will gradually teach them how to take care of responsibilities a few years down the road and how to be disciplined.
 - It provides the opportunity to make friends with new people.
 They can socialize and get to know people with different perspectives and cultures which can be a real eye-opener.
 - Joining such activities will boost their self-confidence and self-esteem.
 It will bring them out of their shell.